1969 Trans-American Sedan Championship

 The 1969 Trans-American Championship was the fourth running of the Sports Car Club of America's Trans-Am Series.
 The championship was open to SCCA Sedan category cars competing in Over 2 liter and Under 2 liter classes.
 1969 marked the end of the use of co-drivers in the Trans-Am Championship, as most of the races were between 2.5 and 3 hours.
-The Over 2 liter and Under 2 liter Manufacturers' titles were won by Chevrolet (Due in large part to Mark Donohue's 6 wins, and a major crash at the St. Jovite, Canada race that nearly destroyed all the Ford and Shelby team cars.) and Porsche (Due in large part to Peter Gregg's 7 wins) respectively.
+The Over 2 liter and Under 2 liter Manufacturers' titles were won by Chevrolet (Due in large part to Mark Donohue's 6 wins, and a major crash at the St. Jovite, Canada race that nearly destroyed all the Ford and Shelby team cars.
+Not including the controversial illegal underweight Camaro used by Donohue, wins were to be stripped from Chevrolet given to Ford.
+But GM threatened to take their money and leave the series.) and Porsche (Due in large part to Peter Gregg's 7 wins) respectively.

 Schedule

 The championship was contested over twelve races.

 Championships

 Points were awarded for finishing positions in each class at each race on the following basis: